dimpase/M2/Package-Writing-Style-Guide.md

        because that disables inheritance.
 In other words, instead of writing something like `class x === T`, write `instance(x,T)`.

+* Use of optional arguments
+    * A multiplicity of method functions that are simple variations of each other may indicate that simplification is possible if named optional arguments are used appropriately.

 * Algorithms
     * Do not convert an order n algorithm into an order n^2 algorithm by repeated concatenation of lists or of matrices.
 Similarly, do not repeatedly append or prepend